alexbotha/python-p3-conclusion-to-python-fundamentals/README.md

 ## Learning Goals

-- Understand how to learn a new programming language
+- Understand how to learn a new programming language.
-- Learn the benefits and philosophy of Python as a language
+- Learn the benefits and philosophy of Python as a language.

+***

+## Key Vocab

+- **Interpreter**: a program that executes other programs.
+Python programs require the Python interpreter to be installed on your computer so that they can be run.
+- **Python Shell**: an interactive interpreter that can be accessed from the command line.
+- **Data Type**: a specific kind of data.
+The Python interpreter uses these types to determine which actions can be performed on different data items.
+- **Exception**: a type of error that can be predicted and handled without causing a program to crash.
+- **Code Block**: a collection of code that is interpreted together.
+Python groups code blocks by indentation level.
+- **Function**: a named code block that performs a sequence of actions when it is called.
+- **Scope**: the area in your program where a specific variable can be called.

 ***